Satvik-Patil17/-HR-Attrition-Insights-Dashboard/README.md

 This project is licensed under the MIT License.

 ✅ Author
-Satvik PatilFeel free to connect or fork the project and contribute!
+Satvik Patil Feel free to connect or fork the project and contribute!